Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This rather rare and unusual watch also features a well executed inscription on the case back, dated 1928.

-The watch is powered by a Swiss Made, fifteen jewel movement that is keeping good time and running very well for a movement that is about ninety years old.
+The watch is powered by a Swiss Made, fifteen jewel movement that was keeping good time and running very well for a movement that was about ninety years old.

-In general the watch is in good condition for its age and has clearly travelled well through the decades.
+In general, the watch was in good condition for its age and had clearly travelled well through the decades.

 Also on the inner case back, are the standard stamps for 9 carat gold and the symbol for the London Assay Office, as well as the date letter “i”.
 This corresponds to the assay year for 1924/1925.

-The face of the watch shows some degree of age-related fading while the butterfly blue hands contrast well against its pale champagne colour.
-There is no branding as such on the face.
+The face of the watch showed some degree of age-related fading while the butterfly blue hands contrasted well against its pale champagne colour.
+There was no branding as such on the face.

 What is also of interest, is that the stamp “SD”, which is the sponsor’s mark, appears at the bottom of the case serial number.
 “SD” stands for Sylvain Dreyfuss of Moise, who was the founder of Rotary watches which was established in Switzerland in 1895.
 Rotary traded initially in the early 1920’s as M.Dreyfuss Watch Manufacturers, Morefield, London and only later introduced the Rotary “Winged Wheel” emblem.
 This watch could therefore be an early Rotary watch that pre-dates the use of the Rotary emblem.